tud-hri/joan/docs/modules-hardwaremanager.md

 Whenever adding a Joystick device it will automatically open up the joystick settings dialog (if you do it from the `add hardware input` button):

 ![Joystick Settings](imgs/modules-hardwaremanager-joystick-settings.PNG)

+In here the first thing you do is find your plugged in USB device in the list of `available HID devices`.
+In this example we have a Xbox Controller connected.

 ### SensoDrives